 I think John Wayne is kind of sexy.
 Yeah, he’s old.
 Yeah, he’s dead. . . but opposites can attract, right?
 Plus, obviously, I have father issues and John Wayne is sort of this old-time vision of what a father is supposed to be… strong, silent, rugged, always there.

 This book allowed me to watch a lot of John Wayne movies.
 There are a MILLION TRILLION John Wayne movies.
 This can affect your brain.
 It made me think a lot about what it is to be a hero, what it is to have true grit.

 People look grittier in black and white.

 So, I wanted to write a book about a girl who has had a lot of crud happen to her but still found her way to be a hero, not a super big movie hero, not an over-the-top black lycra-wearing, kick-Vampire-butt hero, but a hero to herself.
 I wanted to write a book about a girl who was tired of being a victim.

-Lily’s life is not easy.
+Lili’s life is not easy.
 Her mom has an alcoholic boyfriend who is just a freak.
 Her sister has a husband who hits her occasionally.
 Her dad is slowly becoming a cross-dresser.
 That’s a lot to deal with.
 But she deals with it.
 She takes control.
-I really like Lily.
+I really like Lili.
 I like that she wants to be a hero.